Jeff had a goal:

 He was in a unique position where he could leverage his diverse background, but the stage needed to be set correctly, or he would be spinning his wheels, as the market does not respond well to marketing documents that try to "be all things to all target audiences."

-He decided on 2 specific targets:
+Through our work together, he decided on 2 specific targets: